selwynpolit/d9book/book/blocks.md

 ![Graphical user interface, text, application, email Description automatically generated](images/media/image5.png)

-You can safely remove the block by to the block layout page, choose "remove" from the dropdown next to your "Block Module Example"
+You can safely remove the block by to the block layout page [Selwyn, something not quite right with the "block by to the" part of the sentence, but I'm not sure how to fix it], choose "remove" from the dropdown next to your "Block Module Example."

 ![Graphical user interface, application Description automatically generated](images/media/image6.png)

 ## Anatomy of a custom block with dependency injection

-The block class php file is usually in `\<Drupal web root
+The block class PHP file is usually in `\<Drupal web root
 \>/modules/custom/mymodule/src/Plugin/Block`.

 e.g.